MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ## Configure scale-out for a dataset

 Power BI dataset scale-out is enabled by default for your tenant.
-To learn how to get dataset scale-out status, enable, or disable scale-out for a dataset by using PowerShell, see [Configure Power BI dataset scale-out](service-premium-scale-out-configure.md).
+To learn how to get scale-out status, enable, or disable scale-out for a dataset by using PowerShell, see [Configure Power BI dataset scale-out](service-premium-scale-out-configure.md).

 ## Connect to a specific dataset type

-When dataset scale-out is enabled, the following connections are maintained:
+When dataset scale-out is enabled, the following connections are retained:

 * Power BI Desktop connects to the *read-only* dataset by default.

 * [Live connection](./../connect-data/desktop-report-lifecycle-datasets.md) reports connect to a read-only dataset replica.

-* XMLA clients connect to the primary read-write dataset by default.
+* XMLA client applications connect to the read-write dataset by default.

-* Refreshes in Power BI service and refreshes using the [Enhanced Refresh REST API](./../connect-data/asynchronous-refresh.md) are connected to the read-write dataset.
+* Refreshes in the Power BI service and refreshes using the [Enhanced Refresh REST API](./../connect-data/asynchronous-refresh.md) connect to the read-write dataset.

 You can connect to a read-only dataset or read-write replica by appending one of the following strings to the dataset's URL: